espruino/BangleApps/apps/ptlaunch/README.md

     - If you are happy with the pattern tap on screen or press the button to continue
     - Now select the app you want to launch with the pattern.
     - Note, you can bind multiple patterns to the same app.
-- Remove linked patterns (second entry)
+- Manage created patterns (second entry)
-    - To remove a pattern first select "Remove Pattern"
+    - To manage your patterns first select "Manage Patterns"
-    - You will now see a list of apps that have patterns linked to them
+    - You will now see a scrollabe list of patterns + linked apps
-    - Simply select the app that you want to unlink.
-This will remove the saved pattern, but not the app itself!
-    - Note, that you can not actually preview the patterns.
-This makes removing patterns that are linked to the same app annoying. sorry!
+    - If you want to deletion a pattern (and unlink the app) simply tap on it, and confirm the deletion
 - Disable the lock screen on the clock screen from the settings (third entry)
     - To launch the app from the pattern on the clock screen the watch must be unlocked.
     - If this annoys you, you can disable the lock on the clock screen from the setting here